dabrames/CSC-698-Term-Project/README.md

 It will take some time to complete the benchmark since all algorithms runs for 3 iterations for 12 different matrix sizes.

 # Verify Output of Benchmarks
 Use cmp -l "file1.csv" "file2.csv" to get a readout of all bytes that differ

+#### Note:
+* For plotting the results go to `plotscript` folder and follow the instructions there.
+* The plots will overwrite for every run.